Do I owe capital gains tax on possessions?

 You can also deduct the costs of any work you've done to improve it, but not to maintain or repair it.

 Note that when selling sets of items, such as furniture or antique chess sets, the calculation is based on the collection as a whole, rather than each individual item.

 CGT for gains between £6,000 and £15,000

 Special rates apply to sales worth between £6,000 and £15,000.

-The taxable amount is calculated as the lower of your actual gain, or five-thirds (166%) of the difference between your gain and £6,000.
+The taxable amount is calculated as the lower of your actual gain, or you subtract £6,000 from what you sold it for, and multiply that by 5/3.